Rhythm n Rail Incorporated

-The second weekend in March each year the small township of Junee transforms into a hive of activity with over 4,000 visitors flocking to the town from throughout the region and beyond to join in the celebration of Junee’s unique rail heritage and to dance to the rhythm of the tracks.
+During the second weekend in May(1) of each year the small township of Junee transforms into a hive of activity with over 4,000 visitors flocking to the town from throughout the region and beyond to join in the celebration of Junee’s unique rail heritage and to dance to the rhythm of the tracks.

 On arrival in Junee visitors can be side-tracked to the left, right and centre.
 Their choices are immense, ranging from the main stage featuring a variety of artists, to the local busking sessions, to working and static model railway exhibitions around town, to wandering through numerous market stalls.

 Climb aboard the double decker bus which has been restored by local members of the Omnibus Preservation Society for a circuit tour of Junee viewing all of Junee’s most historical landmarks which includes Junee Licorice and Chocolate Factory, Broadway Museum, Roundhouse Museum, Monte Cristo Homestead and the heritage hotels and buildings that abound throughout the town.